shadid-sayeed/cdk-app/README.md

-# cdk-app prepared by Shadid Sayeed
+# cdk-app prepared by Shadid Sayeed.